cbdp/100-days-of-code/log.md

 **Notes**: Finished the 'mysterious organism' factory function project I started yesterday.
 Enjoyed the challenge.
 Did a little more expressJS, which I didn't enjoy, and then started the git course simply cause I was bored.
 Might not finish it, but it would be helpful to have a better command of git in future.

-Use Git commands to help keep track of changes made to a project: git init creates a new Git repository git status inspects the contents of the working directory and staging area git add adds files from the working directory to the staging area git diff shows the difference between the working directory and the staging area git commit permanently stores file changes from the staging area in the repository git log shows a list of all previous commits
+Use Git commands to help keep track of changes made to a project:
+- git init creates a new Git repository
+- git status inspects the contents of the working directory and staging area
+- git add adds files from the working directory to the staging area
+- git add . adds all files to staging area
+- git diff shows the difference between the working directory and the staging area
+- git commit permanently stores file changes from the staging area in the repository
+- git log shows a list of all previous commits

+### Day 97: July 15, 2020
+#### 60 minutes
+##### Codecademy Git course

+**Today's Progress**: Finished the git course I started on a whim yesterday.
+Also did a very simple bugfixing kata on codewars.

+**Notes**: Continued from day 96.

+- git checkout HEAD filename: Discards changes in the working directory.
+- git reset HEAD filename: Unstages file changes in the staging area.
+- git reset commit_SHA: Resets to a previous commit in your commit history.

+- git branch: Lists all a Git project’s branches.
+- git branch branch_name: Creates a new branch.
+- git checkout branch_name: Used to switch from one branch to another.
+- git merge branch_name: Used to join file changes from one branch to another.
+- git branch -d branch_name: Deletes the branch specified.

+- git clone: Creates a local copy of a remote.
+- git remote -v: Lists a Git project’s remotes.
+- git fetch: Fetches work from the remote into the local copy.
+- git merge origin/master: Merges origin/master into your local branch.
+- git push origin <branch_name>: Pushes a local branch to the origin remote.

+### Day 98: July 16, 2020
+#### 85 minutes
+##### Codecademy React I Course

+**Today's Progress**: Started the react course

+**Notes**: Finally started on React, which was the main reason I wanted to do 100 days of code, so that's exciting.
+Hopefully all my mostly vanilla JS studying will help me in this endeavour.